• Home

 • For saving changes click on Save Changes.
 This will persist the changes.

-save survey data collection in excel
+save survey data collection

-survey data collection in excel
+final survey data collection

 Insights

-• 70% consumers indicated that while purchasing a phone it is important for them to have good screen size and 22% consumers indicated that while purchasing a phone it is unimportant for them to have good screen size.
+• 70% of consumers indicated that while purchasing a phone it is important for them to have good screen size and 22% of consumers indicated that while purchasing a phone it is unimportant for them to have good screen size.

-What are the Benefits of Survey Research?
+What are the Benefits of Survey Data Collection?

 The primary audience to research is your customers.
 These are the individuals you’re tirelessly trying to engage and convert.
 So, their thoughts and feedback matter a ton!